 Specialty Reinsurance Underwriting Results - Our specialty unit generated \$22.7 million of underwriting income in the first quarter of 2008, compared to \$42.3 million in the first quarter of 2007, a decrease of \$19.6 million, primarily due to an increase of \$15.7 million in net claims and claim expenses.
 The increase in net claims and claim expenses during the first quarter of 2008 was primarily the result of a \$7.9 million increase in current accident year net claims and claim expenses which was driven by several large losses related to our energy and property per risk lines of business.
 In addition, during the first quarter of 2008 we experienced favorable development on prior years reserves of \$23.8 million, which was primarily driven by lower than expected reported claims on prior year reserves, compared to \$31.6 million of favorable development on prior accident years in the first quarter of 2007.
-The favorable development on prior year reserves in the first quarter of 2008, our specialty unit generated a net claims and claim expense ratio of 28.2%, an underwriting expense ratio of 33.3% and a combined ratio of 61.5%, compared to a net claims and claim expense ratio of 1.6%, an underwriting expense ratio of 20.7% and a combined ratio of 22.3%, in the first quarter of 2007.
+The favorable development on prior year reserves in the first quarter of 2007 was primarily as a result of lower loss emergence than initially expected and a change to our initial expected loss ratios for two lines of business.
+In the first quarter of 2008, our specialty unit generated a net claims and claim expense ratio of 28.2%, an underwriting expense ratio of 33.3% and a combined ratio of 61.5%, compared to a net claims and claim expense ratio of 1.6%, an underwriting expense ratio of 20.7% and a combined ratio of 22.3%, in the first quarter of 2007.
 The 12.6 percentage point increase in our underwriting expense ratio was principally driven by higher acquisition costs associated with one large catastrophe exposed personal lines property quota share contract which incepted in the second quarter of 2007.
 We do not expect this one-year contract to renew in its current form.